 The symbols placed on a pitch line may be for sounds of either specified or unspecified duration (see Specified duration).
 Most xylophone sounds are of definite pitch but rapid decay, so it will usually make sense to specify their pitch but not their duration.
 Most sung, blown, and bowed sounds are of definite pitch and are (within limits) sustainable, so it will usually make sense to specify both their pitch and their duration.

 Music based on a monotone, such as an Australian didjeridu solo, could be notated on a single pitch line.

-(As it isn’t entirely clear in this example how—or whether—the beats are grouped into bars, no bar lines are shown, and no figure is given for the number of beats per bar, though as you can see, this does not prevent our specifying the division of beats.
-The pulsation in the volume of the didjeridu sound is not represented either, as we don’t yet have the means to do that; see Dynamics and accentuation.)
+(As it isn’t entirely clear in this example how - or whether - the beats are grouped into bars, no bar lines are shown, and no figure is given for the number of beats per bar, though as you can see, this does not prevent our specifying the division of beats.
+The pulsation in the volume of the didgeridu sound is not represented either, as we don’t yet have the means to do that; see Dynamics and accentuation.)

 Though optional (as always), we may well wish to specify what pitch is being used.
 In the case of a monotone, we cannot compare it with other pitches in the same piece, so we can only measure the pitch by some yardstick external to the piece.
 That is to say, we can specify the pitch in absolute terms.

 One way of specifying absolute pitch is to measure the frequency in vibrations per second, or Hertz (Hz).
 This is easily done using open-access sound analysis software.
 Hertz figures, however, don’t convey much to most people, even to trained musicians, and it will probably be more helpful to specify absolute pitch in relation to a widely accepted pitch standard, that of “concert pitch.”

 In concert pitch, the pitch called A4 is defined as having a frequency of 440Hz, and all the other pitches are derived from that.